 My story...?
 Well, I've had a keen interest in fine art nearly all my life (my first gallery exhibition was a string painting I did in Kindergarten), with charcoal drawing quickly becoming my own preferred medium.
 I honed this talent with art classes and photo study throughout high school, and then focused on commissioned portraits in my 20's.
 Though always a perfectionist, back then I didn't bother "finishing" an image with a background because I'd already exhausted myself - and, quite often, my interest in the piece - with an overly detailed main subject.
 With age comes patience, however, and I gradually began to focus just as much - if not more so - on what was behind that main subject as I did on it.
 The trick, still, was finding just the right balance of light and dark to make this rather limiting black & white medium as eye-catching and vibrant as possible.

 In late 2015, I turned my creative focus to photography (something my late grandfather loved) and digital art.
-This proved to be even more enjoyable and rewarding than both drawing and filmmaking.
+This proved to be even more enjoyable and rewarding than both drawing with charcoal pencils and filmmaking.
 I'd already photographed Teresa on numerous occasions...
 To have several more models pose for me was just a natural progression, the results of which sparked the name "Marquis' Brothel"; beauties for the beast in each of us.

 You'll find more art here than photographs...
 Nowadays I consider photography only a means to create art.
 Anyone can snap a picture.
 The camera itself creates the image, while an artist spends hours recreating that image by hand until finally satisfied with every curve, color, shadow and border.

 I am an artist.
 I live to create... and I create to live.
 I hope you enjoy my work.
 Your support is tremendously appreciated.